 The tones within the Artist TweedTone 20R amplifier are much more versatile than a Fender Blues Junior.
-It will do a better clean tone thanks the dedicated clean tone and it also has a dedicated drive channel.
+It will do a better clean tone thanks to the dedicated clean tone and it also has a dedicated drive channel.
 The clean channel will stay clean louder and the drive channel also has way more gain than both the Blues Jr and Classic 30.
 Another massive advantage over those amps is the TweedTone 20R also has an overall master volume.
 This means you can run the clean channel up loud and essentially running the master volume down to get the amp to break up if you need it to.
 While I have never really been a huge fan of a Celestion Seventy 80 speaker – in this amp it sounds good.

 Gain & Volume

 The Artist TweedTone 20R amplifier can do it all.
-In terms of gain The TweedTone 20R is comparable gain wise to a Marshall DSL40CR amplifier.
+In terms of gain, The TweedTone 20R is comparable gain wise to a Marshall DSL40CR amplifier.
 This is unheard of from a Tweed amp.
-Usually you’re stuck with a clean/off-clean tone or a little bit of gain like the Classic 30.
+Usually, you’re stuck with a clean/off-clean tone or a little bit of gain like the Classic 30.
 The TweedTone 20R takes the gain to the next level.
 This means you can plug right into the amp without any effects and it will sound amazing.
-In terms of volume this feels a lot more like a 30 watt combo than a 15.
-It has more headroom than I am used to for a 20 watt amplifier and will also be fine for most small/medium pub gigs.
+In terms of volume, this feels a lot more like a 30-watt combo than a 15.
+It has more headroom than I am used to for a 20-watt amplifier and will also be fine for most small/medium pub gigs.
 Is it loud enough to gig with?
 Absolutely.

 The build quality is awesome.
 Unlike a lot of guitar amplifiers being made off-shore.
 The TweedTone 20R has upgraded tubes/vales to ensure proper operation.
 I’ve had this amplifier on 10 a few times now in a live mix and it’s huge.